 Monica Rezman USA

-Monica Rezman is a multidisciplinary artist whose dynamic studio practice is grounded in an exploration of feeling and intimacy within abstraction.
+Monica Rezman is an American abstract artist whose studio practice is grounded in an exploration of feeling and intimacy within abstraction.

-After initially studying painting at the School of the Art Institute of Chicago in the 1970s, Rezman expanded her practice to include textiles, drawing, sculpture, photography, and installation.
-The evolutions in her work are intricately tied to her experiences traveling and living for long periods in Italy, India, Guatemala, and Mexico, among other places.
-Incorporating the everyday materials and novel methods connected with specific locations where she has lived and worked, Rezman has developed an idiosyncratic aesthetic language that speaks to the collective totality of her experiences.
+After initially studying as a painter, Rezman expanded her practice to include textiles, drawing, sculpture, photography, and installation.
+The evolutions in her work across mediums and concepts are intricately tied to her personal life, especially her time traveling and living for long periods in Italy, India, Guatemala, and Mexico, among other places.
+Incorporating the everyday materials and novel methods connected with specific locations, Rezman has developed an idiosyncratic aesthetic language that speaks to the collective totality of her lived experience.

-Several of Rezman’s bodies of work incorporate human hair, from photographs that explore the emotion conveyed in the physical state of a person’s hair style, to formal abstract paintings and sculptures that incorporate hair as a linear or gestural element in the work.
-Recently, Rezman has been working with found cardboard and burlap sacks, building elemental sculptures that straddle a range of visual sensibilities from biomorphism to geometry, evoking a universe populated with abstract, hybrid synthetic-organic forms.
+Several of Rezman’s bodies of work incorporate human hair, including photographs that explore the emotion conveyed in the physical state of a person’s hair style, and abstract paintings and sculptures that incorporate hair as a linear or gestural element in the work.
+Rezman also frequently works with found cardboard and burlap sacks, building elemental sculptures that straddle a range of visual sensibilities from biomorphism to geometry, evoking a universe populated with abstract, hybrid synthetic-organic forms.